Rajdeep2121/Data-Analytics-Project/README.md

 Additionally we shall use a small sample of the dataset for visualisation (around 10%).

-The three files I have created are for their purposes as shown by the name.

 CLEANING:
 I have more or less cleaned the dataset.